 - Clones: Clones are baby plants or seedlings.
 Check your local dispensary or craigslist boards to find the strains you want to grow.

 - Fertilizer: You can either buy premade liquid fertilizer (a better option for hydroponics) or use your own compost or compost tea.

 - Water: A natural water source or well is the best option.
-Try not to use fluoridated or chemically treated municipal water sources, because those chemicals will end up in your buds.
+Try not to use fluoridated or chemically treated municipal water sources, because any chemicals used to treat the water supply will end up in your buds.
 If you must use tap water, filter it first.
 You can either water your plants manually or use a drip irrigation system for more convenience and accuracy.

-- Garlic: This is the best organic, all natural pesticide and fungicide you can use.
+- Garlic: This is one of the best organic, all natural pesticides/fungicides you can use.
 Just blend up a few cloves of organically grown garlic with water, let it soak overnight, then strain and use a mister to spray your plants once a week or more as needed to prevent and treat mold, mites and other pests.

 - Protection: Depending on where you live, you may want to build a fence around your garden to protect it from deer, gophers and other animals who might want a snack.